RSSCN7-project/.github/profile/README.md

 ImageMatch is an advanced image matching and similarity analysis application that combines backend image processing capabilities with a React frontend.

+## Team

+The project is built by the team consisting of:

+- Marouan Daghmoumi
+- Mohammed Aachabi
+- Abdelmajid Benjelloun

+The project is supervised and guided by Professor M'hamed AIT KBIR.

 ## Project Structure

 ```